RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Updated dropbear to 2014.63
    - CHANGED: New type of glue for the webui header
    - CHANGED: Switched to a shorter version numbering scheme
-   - FIXED: RT-N16 builds (missing files were obtained from the new GPL release Asus made for this model)
+   - FIXED: RT-N16 firmware (missing files were obtained from the new GPL release Asus made for this model)
    - FIXED: Last24 page wasn't properly displaying the Avg value (regression in 374.39)